 Community Development Block Grant

 The U.S. Dept. of Housing and Urban Development (HUD) provides Northampton with Community Development Block Grant (CDBG) funds, under the Housing and Community Act.
-Northampton is an "entitlement" city, so there is no competitive application to receive the funds from HUD.
-CDBG funds must be awarded primarily to projects, programs, and services that improve the lives of the city’s low- and moderate-income residents (individuals or families whose annual income does not exceed 80% of the Area Median Income (AMI) as determined by HUD) and to urgent needs such as COVID-19.
-A CDBG-funded activity must provide decent, safe, and sanitary housing; provide a suitable living environment, or expand economic opportunities.
-(See CDBG-Eligible Census Blocks Map for areas that are majority low- and moderate-income.)
-Clear here for HUD's Northampton profile.
+CDBG funds must be awarded primarily to projects, programs, and services that improve the lives of the Northampton's low- and moderate-income residents (individuals or families whose annual income does not exceed 80% of the Area Median Income, activities to remove slums & blight and to urgent needs.
+A CDBG funded activity must provide decent, safe, and sanitary housing; provide a suitable living environment, or expand economic opportunities.
+(See: CDBG-Eligible Census Blocks Map for areas that are majority low- and moderate-income.)
+Click here for HUD's Northampton profile.

-- Benefit people with low and moderate incomes.
+- Benefit people with low- and moderate-incomes.
 People with low- and moderate-incomes (LMI) are defined as those individuals or families whose annual income does not exceed 80% of the area median income (AMI) as determined by H.U.D.
-Seventy percent of CDBG funds must expended toward
+70% of CDBG funds must expended toward benefitting LMI individuals.

 - Prevent or eliminate slum and blight areas or spot blight.
 Slums or blighted areas and spot blight of specific conditions of blight or physical decay outside of a slum area,